Madahva/My-learning-area/Notes/Front-end/5) Git & GitHub/Git Main concepts.md

 ### Remove from Staging Area

+The _git rm_ command is used to remove files from the staging area **and** working directory for Git.

 To keep the file in your working tree but remove it from your staging area use: